jakemmarsh/node-bandcamp/README.md

     "album": "album name",
     "artist": "artist name",
     "image": "URL to track artwork",
-    "url": "URL to be passed to trackSearch method"
+    "url": "URL to be passed to getTrack method"
   },
   ...
 ]